dink42/JavaScript-Fundamentals/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: 'Request for improvements and new impications'
 labels: enhancement, good first issue
-assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the ideas for the project you have**
-A clear and concise description of what you want to happen.
+A clear and concise description of your ideas and what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Give some details and thoughts about what made you request these changes** A clear and concise description of any ideas or features you've considered.

 **Let me know if you have something specific you may want to see in this repo** Be specific about what you want or think could help.